-The population of Zhejiang is around 54 million.
+The population of Zhejiang is around 57 million, making it the 10th most populous region in China.
 Han comprise 99.3% of the population.
-The largest minority groups living in the province are the She people who concentrate their homes in Jingning She Autonomous County in Lishui as well as the Tujia, Zhuang, Miao, Yao, Buyi, Hui and Manchu who live scattered throughout the province.
+The largest minority groups living in the province are the She people who concentrate their homes in Jingning She Autonomous County in Lishui.
+Other ethnic minorities include the Tujia, Zhuang, Miao, Yao, Buyi, Hui and Manchu who live scattered throughout the province.
 40% of Zhejiang’s population lives around the Lake Tai plain and the coastal area of Hangzhou Bay.
 Reflecting Zhejiang’s rapid industrialization since 1978, 60% of Zhejiang residents now make their home in towns and cities.
-Hangzhou, in northern Zhejiang, is Zhejiang’s capital and largest city trailed next by the port cities of Ningbo and Wenzhou.
+Hangzhou, in northern Zhejiang, is Zhejiang’s capital and largest city.

 Lay of the Land